Purdy, Missouri

-Purdy is a city in Purdy Township, Barry County, Missouri, United States, on the foothills of the Ozarks, eight miles south of Monett and twelve miles north of Cassville along Highway 37.
+Purdy is a city in Purdy Township, Barry County, Missouri, United States, on the foothills of the Ozarks, 8 mi south of Monett and 12 mi north of Cassville along Highway 37.
 The population was 1,028 at the 2020 census.

 History

 Purdy was platted in 1880.
 The city was named for George A. Purdy, a railroad promoter.
 A post office called Purdy has been in operation since 1880.

 US Department of the Interior Original Surveys and USGS Topographical map showing the Butterfield Overland Mail Route.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.65 sqmi, all land.